 So you’ve got some money to spend on your class, or you’re planning to apply for some using Donors Choose.
 But what will help make your classroom a better place for you and your students?

 I see this question a lot inside my Facebook group, Creative High School English.
 It can be overwhelming to have a block of money you’re supposed to spend all at once, and not know what will help your students the MOST.

 So here are some ideas.
 Browse through and consider what would help you to engage, inspire, and motivate your students toward greater heights of creative learning.
 Every classroom is different, but I’ve got a good feeling that some of these things will feel right to you.

 Flexible seating is all the rage across the United States.
 While we usually see it in the form of giant blue bouncy balls and rocking plastic mini-chairs for primary students, secondary ELA teachers are finding their own way.
 Couches, bean bags, beautiful counters with brightly colored stools, ottomans, shaggy rugs – all of these additions to a classroom can add cozy places for students to fall in love with reading and writing.
 Check out the way my friend Emily transformed her ELA classroom to a more flexible learning space with less than fifty dollars.

 More and more, ELA teachers must be the book providers in modern schools.
 Even if your school has a library, unless it’s a truly thriving space that beckons and beguiles students, you’re going to have more success getting your kids matched with great books right in your classroom.
-If you’ve got some money, here are the ten top titles I’d recommend to start hooking your reluctant readers.
+If you’ve got some money, here’s a huge list of compelling books for your classroom library.